How long is a bike? Unveiling the majestic dimensions that make you marvel at the engineering prowess behind these two-wheeled wonders.

 How Far Can An Electric Bike Go On One Charge?

-With relaxed pedalling, your bike can last from anywhere between 22 and 50 miles on a single charge.
+With relaxed pedalling, your bike can last anywhere between 22 and 50 miles on a single charge.
 Of course, as time goes on the battery capacity tends to get smaller, affecting the distance you can ride.

 How Many Hours Does An Electric Bike Battery Last?